Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Results

 \subsection{Registration accuracy}

-The quality of registration was assessed after each of the three registration steps: rigid initialization over the spine, complete lung registration, and subanatomical registration.
-Figure \ref{fig:registration_qualitative} depicts coronal slices of the resulting image alignment for these three registration procedures on a clinical case.

-From the qualitative registration results of Fig.~\ref{fig:registration_qualitative}, it is clear that the rigid registration procedure was not sufficient to account for the complex lung deformation after a change of patient position.
+The quality of registration was assessed after each one of the three registration steps.
+Figure \ref{fig:registration_qualitative} depicts coronal slices of the resulting image alignment for a clinical case.
+Qualitatively, it is clear that rigid registration was not sufficient to account for the complex lung deformation after a change of patient position.
 The use of deformable complete lung registration corrected most misalignment, but failed to account for the sliding motion.
 This is evident from the shifting of the ribs in the thoracic wall, as well as the small structures near the fissure.
 These issues got corrected with the deformable subanatomical registration while maintaining overall registration accuracy, including the alignment of the lobe boundaries.

 Table~\ref{tab:tre} lists target registration errors (TRE) between the paired anatomical landmarks after each registration step.
-Regardless of the initial misalignment after rigid initialization, the TREs were consistently reduced to an average of 1.2~mm or less after deformable registration.
+Regardless of the misalignment after rigid initialization, the TREs were consistently reduced to an average of 1.2~mm or less after deformable registration.
 To demonstrate the importance of accounting for sliding motion across lobes, the landmarks were separated into two groups: one for those closer than 10~mm to a fissure and one for those farther.
-In comparison to the complete lung registration procedure, the subanatomical registration procedure resulted in a significant improvement of TREs for the landmarks close to a fissure.
+The subanatomical registration step resulted in a statistically significant improvement of TREs for the landmarks located close to a fissure.